binfalse/binfalse.de/_posts/2018-09-06-native-ssh-server-on-linageos.md

 * `ChallengeResponseAuthentication no`
 * `Subsystem sftp internal-sftp`

+**Update:** Ed Huott reported:

+> There was one additional step I needed to make it work.
+> It was necessary to set `StrictModes no` in `/data/ssh/sshd_config` in order to keep sshd from failing to start due to bad file ownership/permissions on the `/data/.ssh` directory and files as well as the parent `/data` directory.
+>
+> This is because the owner:group of `/data` is system:system which doesn't match either `root` or `shell` owner:group used for `/data/.ssh` and its contents.
+> I felt that setting `StrictModes no` was a better solution than messing with the owner:group of the `/data` directory!

 ### Setup SSH keys

 We'll be using SSH-keys to authenticate to the phone.